mcaserta/mcaserta.github.io/content/posts/time.md

 [UTC](http://en.wikipedia.org/wiki/Coordinated_Universal_Time) and
 [timezones](http://en.wikipedia.org/wiki/Time_zone) are.

+Please do not confuse UTC with GMT: although their time matches, they are *two different things*: one is an universal standard while the other is a timezone.
+When someone says they're using GMT, unless that person has a funny scottish accent, what they really mean is UTC.

+As an amateur radio operator, I have contacts with people from all over the world.
+Every operator is required to keep a log of his contacts and we usually exchange so called QSL cards, which are a written confirmation of the contact.
+Of course a QSL card must report the exact time of the radio contact and by convention it's in UTC.
+I know that when I receive a QSL card from any fellow amateur radio operator, no matter where he is located across the whole wide world, I can look up the contact in my logbook and the date and time info is going to match, as we are both adhering to the same standard: UTC.

 Now, suppose I have to schedule a skype chat with a fellow software developer in the US.
 I could write him an email and say something along the lines of *"see you on 2/3"*.
 In Italy, that would be the second day